ole1986/centronic-py/README.md

 ### TROUBLESHOOTING

-Since this script requires to store the incremental numbers for any unit being configured, the database file `centronic-stick.db` is used
+Since this script requires to store the incremental numbers for any unit being configured, the database file `centronic-stick.db` is used.

-It might be necessary to manually increase the number to match with the receiver.
+It might be necessary to manually change or increase the number to match with the receiver.

-Use the argument (CAREFULLY) `--mod "<code>:<increment>:<configured>"` to set the unit properties
+Use the argument `--mod "<code>:<increment>:<configured>"` (CAREFULLY) to set the unit properties

 ### CHANGELOG